jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/README.md

 ![assembly](misc/assembly_pipeline.svg)

-The genome annotation pipeline has not been drafted yet:
+The genome annotation pipeline has not been drafted yet (will need to update):

 ![annotation](misc/annotation_pipeline.svg)